johnhewi/ezinnit/README.md

 * gets the runner token for the new repository from gitlab
 * copies ezinnit.config to server
 * runs server initialization script on the remote server, which does the following:
-* creates ssh keys on server
+* creates new ssh keys on server
 * uploads server's ssh keys to gitlab repository
 * downloads and installs [dokku](https://dokku.com/) on server
 * creates dokku app on server